binerogroup/documentation/_sources/networking/load-balancer/launching-a-loadbalancer/openstack-terminal-client.rst.txt

 - Run this command: ``openstack loadbalancer list``, save the name of the load balancer you want to verify.

 - Run this command: ``openstack loadbalancer show [NAME]``.
 Replace [NAME] with the name from previous step.
-Save the value of the "vip_port_id" of the load balancer.
+Save the value of the ``vip_port_id`` of the load balancer.

 - Run this command: ``openstack floating ip list``, save an un-assigned floating IP.

-- If you don't have an un-assigned floating IP, follow the steps in the :doc:`floating IPs <../../floating-ips>` article to assign one to the project.
+- If you don't have an unassigned floating IP, follow the steps in the :doc:`floating IP addresses <../../floating-ips>` article to assign one to the project.

 - Run this command: ``openstack floating ip set --port [VIP_PORT_ID] [FLOATING_IP]``, replace the items in angle brackets with data from previous steps.